-Subject: Transmittal of Fiscal Year (FY) 2014 Income Limits for the Section 221(d)(3) Below Market Interest Rate rental program, Section 235, and Section 236 Programs
+Subject: Transmittal of Fiscal Year (FY) 2015 Income Limits for the Section 221(d)(3) Below Market Interest Rate rental program,

+Section 235, and Section 236 Programs

-This notice transmits revised income limits used to determine the income eligibility of applicants for assistance under three programs authorized by the National Housing Act.
+This notice transmits income limits used to determine the income eligibility of applicants for assistance under three programs authorized by the National Housing Act.
 These programs are the Section 221(d)(3) Below Market Interest Rate (BMIR) rental program, the Section 235 program, and the Section 236 program.
 These income limits are listed by dollar amount and family size, and they are effective on the date issued.

-Beginning with FY 2010 Income Limits published on May 14, 2010, HUD eliminated its long standing "hold harmless" policy but limited all annual decreases to 5 percent and all annual increases to the greater of 5 percent or twice the change in the national median family income (MFI).
-HUD has maintained these limits to increases and decreases in income limits for FY 2014.
+Beginning with FY 2010 Income Limits published on May 14, 2010, HUD eliminated its long standing "hold harmless" policy1 but limited all annual decreases to 5 percent and all annual increases to the greater of 5 percent or twice the change in the national median family income (MFI).
+HUD has maintained these limits to increases and decreases in income limits for FY 2015.
+For FY 2015 income limits, the national MFI increased by three percent compared with FY 2014, so the cap on increases is set at 6 percent.

 HUD Section 8 Income Limits begin with the production of MFI estimates.
 HUD uses the Section 8 program's Fair Market Rent (FMR) area definitions in developing MFI estimates, which means that income estimates are developed for each metropolitan area, parts of some metropolitan areas, and each nonmetropolitan county.
-There were no changes to the area definitions used in calculating MFI between FY 2013 and FY 2014.
-The FY 2014 MFI estimates are based on Office of Management and Budget (OMB) metropolitan area definitions as updated through December 1, 2009, and include HUD modifications that were first used in the determination of FY 2006 FMR areas.
+There were no changes to the area definitions used in calculating MFI between FY 2014 and FY 2015.
+The FY 2015 MFI estimates are based on Office of Management and Budget (OMB) metropolitan area definitions as updated through December 1, 2009, and include HUD modifications that were first used in the determination of FY 2006 FMR areas.
 The February 28, 2013, OMB Area definition update has not been incorporated due to the timing of the release and the availability of ACS data.
-HUD will work toward incorporating these new area definitions into the FY 2015 calculations; however, this is dependent on the availability of ACS data conforming to the new area definitions.
+HUD will incorporate these new area definitions into the FY 2016 calculations.
 HUD Section 8 Income Limits are calculated for every FMR area with adjustments for family size and for areas that have unusually high or low income-to-housing-cost relationships.

-&lt;sup>1 HUD's "hold harmless" policy maintained Section 8 income limits for certain areas at previously published levels when reductions would otherwise have resulted from changes in median family income estimates, housing cost adjustment data, MFI update methodology, income limit methodology, or metropolitan area definitions.
+1 HUD's "hold harmless" policy maintained Section 8 income limits for certain areas at previously published levels when reductions would otherwise have resulted from changes in median family income estimates, housing cost adjustment data, MFI update methodology, income limit methodology, or metropolitan area definitions.

-The 2007-2011, 5-year American Community Survey (ACS) and Puerto Rico Community Survey (PRCS) income data are the basis of FY 2014 Income Limits for all areas of geography, except for the U.S. Virgin Islands and the Pacific Islands.
-The Consumer Price Index is used as an update factor to bring the data from mid-2011 to the end of 2012.
-To estimate MFI at the mid-point of the fiscal year (April, 2014), a trend factor is applied for the 15-month period.
-This trend factor is 0.98 percent per year and is based on the average annual change in national median family income between 2006 and 2011.
+The 2008-2012, 5-year American Community Survey (ACS) and Puerto Rico Community Survey (PRCS) income data are the basis of FY 2015 Income Limits for all areas of geography, except for the U.S. Virgin Islands and the Pacific Islands.
+A Consumer Price Index forecast published by the Congressional Budget Office (CBO) is used to bring the data from mid-2012 to the mid-point of the fiscal year, April, 2015.

-The income limits are based on HUD estimates of MFI for FY 2014.
+The income limits are based on HUD estimates of MFI for FY 2015.
 The income limits used for the Section 236 program are currently the same as the Public Housing/Section 8 Low-Income Limits, which are defined by Section 3(b)(2) of the United States Housing Act of 1937.
 These income limits are normally set at 80 percent of area MFI for a 4-person family, and adjusted for family size and unusually high or low housing costs.
 There are, however, situations where they are adjusted upward or downward.